 Bigger Stick: Everyone from the Ten Rings to Obadiah Stane wants to get their hands on Tony's Iron Man technology so they can outstrip everyone else's weapons.
 The phrase "bigger stick" even comes up in the movie itself when Tony is talking to the reporter about his father.
 "Peace means having a bigger stick than the other guy."

 Bilingual Bonus: If you speak Urdu, you know Stane was behind Tony's kidnapping an hour before Pepper translates the ransom tape.

-Black Market: Stane has been selling weapons to the Ten Rings organization behind Tony's back.
+Black Market: Stane, the VP of Tony's company has been selling weapons to the Ten Rings organization behind Tony's back.

 Tony Stark builds a electromagnetic device called an Arc Reactor to protect his heart, then upgrades the unit by having his secretary, Pepper, install a larger version in his chest.
 He tells her to throw the small unit away, but Pepper has it put in a display case for him.
 The miniature reactor becomes crucial later on, when Obadiah Stane takes the larger reactor from Tony's chest while he's paralyzed, and he must rely on the smaller model to power his suit and his heart.